Jmatop/Calipso_Install/README.md

 # Calipso
-For intall all plugins execute the bash file "install.bash" You need to Copy the html folder to /var/www/html/*
+For intall all plugins execute the bash file "install.bash" In case of the install dont copy the html foler you need to Copy the html to /var/www/html/*